 The external CT electrical meters need a power connection (voltage reference wire) coming from the main lines you are metering.
 This can be 16 to 18 AWG stranded copper wire.
 The meter itself draws less than a watt of power.
 A 1amp inline fuse is recommended in the hot lines that power the meter.
-This would be a precaution to protect your meter and the voltage reference wire from spikes that might cause damage.
-For the voltage reference, CT wires, and communication wires: make sure when you are connecting this wire to the meter, to first back off the screw all the way then insert the wire then tighten down the screw, sometimes it is hard to notice you have the wire on the wrong side of the terminal clamp.
+This would be a precaution to protect the voltage reference wires from unintentional arcs that might cause damage to the wires themselves.
+For the voltage reference, CT wires, and communication wires: make sure when you are connecting this wire to the meter, to first back off the terminal block screw all the way, then insert the wire into the terminal block, then tighten down the screw.
+Sometimes it is hard to notice if you have the wire on the wrong side of the terminal clamp.
 CT Wires and Electrical wires should be protected from the elements and the sun by using electrical conduit.
 A meter enclosure is also recommended.

 CT 1 Should be around Line 1 and the meter should also get its Line 1 voltage reference from the Line 1 wire.

 CT 2 Should be around Line 2 and the meter should also get its Line 2 voltage reference from the Line 2 wire.

 CT 3 Should be around Line 3 and the meter should also get its Line 3 voltage reference from the Line 3 wire

 Wiring diagrams are laser printed on the body of the meter and are supplied with the spec sheet for each meter.
 For smart meters the meter number (S/N 000000000000) is laser marked on the face of the meter under the LCD screen.